 Butternut Lasagna with Wild Mushrooms and Sage- a cozy vegetarian (or vegan) main dish, perfect for your holiday feast!
 This can be made with no-boil noodles and can be made ahead!
 Or make it stages- see notes.

 We can only be said to be alive in those moments when our hearts are conscious of our treasures.~ Thorton Wilder

 What I love about this recipe is the butternut lasagna can be made ahead (or in stages) and stored in the fridge until ready to bake.
 When it comes out of the oven, beautifully golden and bubbly, your house is sure to smell amazing!

-A delicious cozy recipe, full of fall flavors.
+A delicious cozy recipe, for Butternut Lasagna – full of fall flavors.
 And it’s easily made vegan!
 Butternut squash is roasted in the oven and becomes the silky sauce that infuses the lasagna with such goodness.
 I know you will love it!
 Perfect for vegan thanksgivings.

 This week I’m so excited to be partnering with Beaujolais Wine to help share how versatile and lovely the wines from the region are, while being very affordable and approachable.
 The perfect wine to bring to your Thanksgiving day gathering!

 Beaujolais, in case you’re unfamiliar, is a region in France located just south of Burgundy with gentler, milder temperatures.
 Wine here most often is produced from Gamay grapes, which have thin skins, low tannins, and makes for a light, drinkable everyday red that is friendly on the palate, and pairs well with many dishes.
 Beaujolais also comes in white and rosé -which I actually didn’t know but am so excited to try!

-It starts with a roasted butternut puree, which becomes the “sauce”.
+Butternut Lasagna starts with a roasted butternut puree, which becomes the “sauce”.
 You could roast this off the night before and cool in the fridge until ready to assemble.
 Or cook the butternut whole, in a instant pot for 22 mintues.

 I use uncooked lasagna noodles to save time- such a godsend!

 Layer with ricotta and mushrooms, shallots and sage…..or substitute this vegan tofu ricotta!

-For extra luxuriousness, drizzle with a little truffle oil.
+For extra luxuriousness, drizzle with a little optional, but tasty, truffle oil.